INRIA/scikit-learn-mooc/slides/linear_model.md

 # Linear Model

-This lesson covers the linear models.
+For classification and regression.

-These are basic models, easy to understand and fast to train.
+Simple models, easy to understand and fast to train.

 <img src="../figures/scikit-learn-logo.svg">